globus/globus-compute/docs/endpoints/multi_user.rst

 Function Allow Listing
 ======================

-To require that UEPs only invoke certain functions, specify the ``allowed_functions`` top-level configuration item:
+To require that UEPs only allow certain functions, specify the ``allowed_functions`` top-level configuration item:

 .. code-block:: yaml